AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/using-kick-starts/import-data-via-kickstarts.md

 product-area: system-administration
 keywords: kickstart,kick-start,kickstarts,kick-starts
 navigation-topic: use-kick-starts
-title: Import data into Adobe Workfront via a Kick-Start template
+title: Import data into Adobe Workfront using a Kick-Start template
 description: Kick-Starts are specially formatted Excel workbooks that you can populate with data you want to import into Workfront.
 Adobe Workfront provides a Kick-Start template you can use to do this, as explained in Kick-Starts data importer.
 ---

-# Import data into Adobe Workfront via a Kick-Start template
+# Import data into Adobe Workfront using a Kick-Start template

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 Kick-Starts are specially formatted Excel workbooks that you can populate with data you want to import into Workfront.
 Adobe Workfront provides a Kick-Start template you can use to do this, as explained in [Kick-Starts data importer](../../../administration-and-setup/manage-workfront/using-kick-starts/kick-starts-data-importer.md).